 A bicyclist on the road is riding on concrete or asphalt, and if they hit the ground, they will hit hard.
 Not only can they have a closed-head injury to the brain, but sometimes they experience orthopedic injuries to the skull itself, or skull fractures.
 If the skull fractures in a bike accident, the odds of a brain injury increase.
 It is a much more common injury because of where bicycles are used, the speeds involved, and the forces involved at the time of impact.

 The issue of whether a helmet was worn in a bicycle accident may not be admissible as evidence for fault or liability in Texas, but juries will see that a person was not wearing a helmet and could hold that against the injured person.
 In other words, if the injured person was not wearing a helmet or other safety gear, a defense attorney will often find some way to highlight that fact, whether it is admissible evidence or not.

 Some judges could allow the defense to request to have the jury determine how responsible the plaintiff was for their own injuries by not wearing a helmet.
 The defense could use that to try to reduce the verdict or even eliminate a verdict for an injured person.
 The short answer is that the laws in McKinney bicycle accident cases do not require helmet use, but not wearing a helmet could still have negative effects on a trial.

-Contacting a McKinney Bicycle Accident Lawyer
+Ask a McKinney Lawyer about Laws in Bicycle Accident Cases

 If you suffered injuries or other difficulties in a bicycle accident, an experienced accident attorney could help you fight for your rights.
 A lawyer who understands the laws in McKinney bicycle accident cases could be your advocate if you are entitled to damages.
 Call a skilled McKinney attorney today, and know that you are in capable hands.